-For internal courses that focus on say, employee compliance training or issues relevant only to the organization, a SCORM-based elearning tool or LMS is probably not required.
+For internal courses that focus on say, employee compliance training or issues relevant only to the organization, a SCORM LMS is probably not required.

 Since those courses are not being used by external (paying) clients, you can opt for utilizing PowerPoint presentations or videos and then tacking on an exam for an online learning program and avoid using more high-end, SCORM-compliant software.

-The bottom line: SCORM best serves elearning that is customer-facing and sophisticated.
+The bottom line: SCORM best serves eLearning that's customer- or workforce-facing and sophisticated.

-Finally, keep in mind that SCORM is based on series of codes.
-And like any code, there could be bugs in the system, especially as the software is developed.
-Therefore, research the LMS or authoring software before purchasing to unearth any issues.
-And always test the elearning program before launching it to your customers through the LMS.
+Finally, keep in mind that SCORM is based on a series of codes.
+And like any code, there could be bugs in the system, especially as the software's developed.

 - Easily give course access to admins and learners and manage your online community